 Mushrooms and carrots: Thinly slice the mushrooms and carrots.
 Sauté each vegetable in a lightly oiled skillet for 1 - 2 minutes over medium-high heat, sprinkling with salt (about 1/4 teaspoon).

 Kongnamul (Soybean sprouts): Bring 2 cups of water to a boil.
 Add the soy beansprouts and boil for 2-3 minutes.
 Drain quickly and shock in cold water to stop cooking.
 Drain again.
 Toss with 1/2 teaspoon of minced garlic, 1 teaspoon of sesame oil, 1/2 teaspoon of sesame seeds, and salt (about 1/2 teaspoon) to taste.

 Musaengchae (spicy radish salad): Cut 10 ounces of Korean radish (mu) into matchsticks.
 Add 2 tablespoons of chopped scallion, 1 tablespoon of gochugaru, 1 teaspoon minced garlic, 1/2 teaspoon salt (or more to taste), 1 teaspoon sugar, and 1 teaspoon sesame seeds.
 Mix everything well.

 Fry the eggs sunny side up or to your preference.

 Combine all of the sauce ingredients in a small bowl and mix thoroughly.

 Place a serving of rice in a big bowl.
-(If using a stone bowl, heat it over medium heat until very hot.
-Add 1 tablespoon of the sesame oil and rice and cook the rice for several minutes until the rice sizzles.)
 Nicely arrange a small amount of each prepared vegetable and beef over the rice.
 Drizzle a little sesame oil over.
-Top with an egg fried sunny-side up and serve with the sauce.
+Top with an optional fried egg and serve with the sauce.